 Here are some serving ideas for you:

-List of wonderful tips, tricks and variations to make your best watermelon rind stir fry:
+Helpful tips, tricks and variations to make your best Watermelon Rind Stir Fry

 I prefer to use the outer green layer of the rind, but feel free to remove it.